TheFantastic-Four/Conditional-Random-Fields/README.md

 * The script from this repository
 * Training and test datasets

+* We only use R to make graphics of our results.

 ### Running the tests

 Here we show you how to run the script: